 These beautiful modern wedding guest books are personalised with your names and are a casebound hardcover.
 Swoon!
 You can grab gold, silver or copper raised foil.

 For something a little closer to home (and therefore faster to ship), Southern Bride Verified member Be My Guest creates personalised wedding guest books.
-Added bonus: they can double as a photo album if you have a photo booth.
+Added bonus: they can double as a photo album.

 I’m in love with these wedding guestbooks made out of Tasmanian timbers for an elegant yet rustic finish.
 Your names are engraved on the front and you can select from different wood colours and book sizes.
 They’re Australian-based, so not quite as far to ship as some other options,

 For the couple who’ve had to travel half the world to meet each other, this wedding guest book is a lovely sentiment.
 You can select different countries to be lazer-engraved on the front, representing your respective homes.

 This option is a traditional, elegant option for your guestbook.
 Simple yet gorgeous.
 There’s also charcoal and dusky pink cover options available.

 Add a touch of masculine luxe with these leather personalised guestbooks.
 Lined inside and with a range of colours and fonts available.

 Rather than stashing away your guestbook in a cupboard to flick through every few years, why not select something that can double as a piece of art?
 Often couples are setting up their homes right about the time of their wedding, and what better way to personalise your walls with a piece of art created by your nearest and dearest?!